All Episodes

 Stay right there, Senator.

-With we'll come back in a second.
+We'll come back in a second.

 Maybe he'll give us all the details if we've been spied on.

-A good sign, by the way, if you're a first-time home buyer.
+A good sign, by the way, if you're a first-time homebuyer.

-Look, maybe you've been renting too long, and whenever you can get out of the rental mode, my suggestion is do it.
+Look, maybe you've been renting too long, and whenever you can get out of the rental mode, my suggestion is do it, you know, because it'll be the biggest investment you make in your life in all likelihood.

-We continue with Senator Ramp Paul.
+We continue with Senator Ram Paul.

 Those are my four priorities.

-And of course I prefer to be safer.
+And of course, I prefer to be safer.

 And also, you know, we've started out with significant regulatory reform.